eheyne/user-management/tutorial.md

 ## Step 3: Convert from Underscore templates to Handlebars
 This step builds upon what was covered in the [Grunt Task for Precompiled Templates](#user-content-step-2-grunt-task-for-precompiled-templates) step, so you can build upon the contents of the `1-inline-precompiled-templates` folder.
 The completed code for this step can be found in the `2-grunt-taks-for-precompiled-templates` folder.

-The next step in our process is to swtich to a different templating library.
+The next step in our process is to switch to a different templating library.
 While underscore templating was sufficient for this smaller demo application, enterprise applications may find the need to do more complicated expressions in templates.
 [Handlebars](http://handlebarsjs.com) provides the ability to create custom helper methods to do more complicated expressions.
 It also provides the ability to change the context that is supplied to a template.
 For more details visit [Handlebars](http://handlebarsjs.com).

 The first step to converting to handlebars is to pull in the handlebars library into our application.
 We can do this a few different ways.
 We can continue to use the method that Thomas Davis used where he pointed to [cdnjs](http://cdnjs.com) to provide the handlebars library by including `//cdnjs.cloudflare.com/ajax/libs/handlebars.js/1.3.0-alpha.4/handlebars.min.js` in the list of scripts in the index.html.
 An enterprise application may want to download and maintain its own library.
 For this tutorial the handlebars library was downloaded and placed in the project `scripts` folder.
 [Download the file](http://builds.handlebarsjs.com.s3.amazonaws.com/handlebars.runtime-v1.3.0.js) now and place it in the `scripts` folder.